-Gwendolyn “Wendy” Green, a career member of the Senior Foreign Service, will assume her position as Deputy Chief of Mission of the United States Embassy in Addis Ababa in July 2023 following serving as Chargé d’Affaires and Deputy Chief of Mission in Malta from 2020 to 2023.
+Gwendolyn “Wendy” Green, a career member of the Senior Foreign Service, arrived in Addis Ababa in July 2023 to begin her assignment as Deputy Chief of Mission at the U.S. Embassy in Ethiopia, following service as Chargé d’Affaires and Deputy Chief of Mission in Malta from 2020 to 2023.

 Throughout her more than 20-year diplomatic career, Wendy served in diverse positions both overseas and in Washington, DC.
 From 2014 to 2017, Wendy served as the Chief of Consular Services at the United States Consulate General in Dubai, which also oversees U.S. visa services for Iran.
 From 2009 to 2011, she served alongside military leadership as the Chief of Interagency Operations and Plans for Eastern Afghanistan.
 Her other overseas assignments include Paramaribo, Suriname; Amsterdam, the Netherlands; and Pretoria, South Africa.
 In her Washington, DC assignments, Wendy served as a Career Development Officer, mentoring and counseling mid-level Foreign Service Political Officers; as the Chief of Political Military Affairs for Afghanistan in the Office of the Special Representative for Afghanistan and Pakistan; as a member of the Civilian Response Corps in the Secretary’s Office of the Coordinator for Reconstruction and Stabilization; and as Special Assistant to the Deputy Assistant Secretary for Visa Operations in the Bureau of Consular Affairs.